esOdysseus/common_communicator/README.md

 ```
 ---
 ### Developer
-- Eunseok, Kim (email: es.odysseus@gmail.com)
+- esOdysseus (email: es.odysseus@gmail.com)
 ---
 ### Latest Release
 - version 0.1.0 (Date: 2019-12-03)
 ---
 ## Installation
 > Please refer following commands.
-> So, you can see the SDK library(libcommunicator.so) in delivery folder.
+> So, you can see the SDK library(libcommunicator.so) in api folder.
 ```shell
 $ cd ${work}
 $ bash ./build.sh